madjugglers/pattern-book/03_four_person_patterns.md

 Here's another version of the 4 person clover.
 However, we juggle the Standard Clover more often (which used to be called the New Clover) because it is easier to remember and has a nicer flow to it.
+Local cycle is 8 beats and full cycle is 24.

 | **Juggler/beat** | **1**   | **2**   | **3**   | **4**   | **5**   | **6**   | **7**   | **8**   |
 |-------------|---------|---------|---------|---------|---------|---------|---------|---------|